-This new online live map of all New York subway lines is real time so you can even see where the subways are right at this moment!
+This online live map of all New York subway lines is real-time so you can even see where the subways are right at this moment!
 Every day (especially on weekends) there is construction work or obstructions somewhere on some lines of the New York subway.
-A station can be clicked on this new map and you will immediately see what is going on at that moment.
-Short term activities are also indicated, such as construction works in the upcoming weekend.
-This new map works on both a desktop and mobile.
+A station can be clicked on this map and you will immediately see what is going on at that moment.
+Short-term activities are also indicated, such as construction works in the upcoming weekend.
+This map works on both a desktop and mobile.
 There is currently no app.

 Some features of the MTA Live Subway Map beta are:

 - Accurate: The metro lines are updated automatically.
 The metro routes will redraw themselves using real-time data to show the current accurate status.
 Sections of lines fade when a train is not running there and are indicated by dashes when trains run in a single direction.

 - Trains in motion: Trains will be shown moving on the map, with their current location.

 - Zoom function: It is possible to zoom in on the map, to show individual lines, metro entrances, station names and street locations and names.

 - Accessibility: The accessibility of the metro is more transparent.
 Elevators and escalators are more visible on the map.

 - Emergency Alerts: The map uses the MTA data feed to report official MTA emergency communications.